 In 1918, the Spanish flu swept the planet.
-In two years, half a billion people had been infected—more than a quarter of the world’s population at the time.
+In two years, half a billion people had been infected — more than a quarter of the world's population at the time.
 Between 50 and 100 million people died, and (unusually for the flu), it disproportionately killed younger and healthier patients, not just the very old, young, or sick.

 It was a truly worldwide pandemic.
 Thanks to rising global trade (and a world war), the contagion streaked across oceans and climates, from the arctic tundra to remote Pacific islands.
 It was especially devastating in the cramped quarters of World War I ships, barracks, and trenches.
 Then, as mysteriously as it appeared, it vanished.
 No flu outbreak has ever been as contagious or deadly since.

-A Natural History of Pandemics
+A Very Human History of Pandemics

 We're All Together Now